mostafiz26/CMC/README.md

-# CMC: Compressing Long Context into Answer-Aligned Memory Embeddings for LLM Inference
+# Compressing Long Context into Answer-Aligned Memory Embeddings for LLM Inference

 > Anonymous submission — ACL 2026 review cycle.
 > Code and model checkpoints will be released publicly upon acceptance.